 In this tutorial, we will show you how to install and configuration of InvoicePlane on your CentOS 7.
-For those of you who didn’t know, InvoicePlane is an open-source software that was built to offer a free application for client management, invoicing, and payment tracking.
+For those of you who didn’t know, InvoicePlane is open-source software that was built to offer a free application for client management, invoicing, and payment tracking.
 It is used by many companies and freelancers worldwide to manage their complete billing circle.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation InvoicePlane in CentOS 7 server.
+I will show you the step-by-step installation InvoicePlane in CentOS 7.